 of poems, stories and artwork.

 THE CATERPILLAR POETRY PRIZEThe Caterpillar Poetry Prize is a prize of 1,000 for a single poem written by an adult for children (aged 711).
 This years winner, chosen by John Hegley, is Janet Turners Auntie Aggie.
 You can read more about it here.

 THE CATERPILLAR STORY FOR CHILDREN PRIZEThe Caterpillar Story for Children Prize offers a prize fund of 1,000, a 2-week retreat at The Moth and publication in the winter issue of The Caterpillar for the winners.
 You can enter the 2017 competition here.

 THE MOTH ART PRIZE

 The Moth Art Prize offers a two-week residency at The Moth Retreat in rural Ireland, along with a travel stipend of 1,000.
 The prize is for figurative or representational work.
-The winner of this years prize will be announced later in the summer.
+The winner of this years prize is Bradley Wood.

 THE MOTH RETREAT